Helmholtz-UFZ/saqc/docs/Customizations.md

 SaQC comes with a continuously growing number of pre-implemented [quality check and processing routines](docs/FunctionIndex.md) and flagging schemes.
-For any sufficiently large use case however, chances are high, that the functions provided won't fulfill all your needs and requirements.
+For any sufficiently large use case however it is very likely that the functions provided won't fulfill all your needs and requirements.

-Acknowledging our insufficiency to address all (im-)possible use cases, we designed the system in a way, that makes it's extension and customization as simple as possible.
+Acknowledging the impossibility to address all imaginable use cases, we designed the system allowing for extensions and costumizations as simple as possible.
 The main extensions options, namely [quality check routines](#custom-quality-check-routines) and the [flagging scheme](#custom-flagging-schemes)